hpvb/dynload-wrapper/README.md

   --include INCLUDE     Include files to read (may appear more than once) --sys-include SYS_INCLUDE
-                        Include as they appear inside a program (eg <pulse/pulseaudio.h>) (may appear more than once) --soname SONAME       Soname of the wrapped library (eg libpulse.so.0) --init-name INIT_NAME
+                        Include as they appear inside a program (eg <pulse/pulseaudio.h>) (may appear more than once) --include-dir INCLUDE_DIR
+                        Directories to add to the compiler include path.
+  --soname SONAME       Soname of the wrapped library (eg libpulse.so.0) --init-name INIT_NAME
                         Name to use for the initialize function.
 This will generate an initialize_<init-name> function. (eg pulse)